 Education Week at Wasp’s!

-Education Week 2018 is all about celebrating the arts and we will be taking this opportunity to open our doors to everyone, experiencing the arts at Wasp’s.
+Education Week 2019 is all about celebrating learning, that opens the door to a variety of careers for our students in the future.
+We will be taking this opportunity to open our doors to everyone, to come along and consider what might be for the future of your children!

 The outline of the week will be:

-You will have the opportunity to tour the school with our Principal Wayne Macdonald, visiting our classroom, asking questions and finding out more information about Wasp’s.
+You will have the opportunity to tour the school with our student captains and Principal Wayne Macdonald, visiting our classrooms, asking questions and finding out more information about Wasp’s.

 There will be tours available with our school Principal, Wayne Macdonald where you will see children working in action, visiting our classroom, asking questions and finding out more information about Wasp’s.